WeijunDeng/Zabel/README.md

 # Zabel

 Zabel, is a build cacher for Xcode, using Xcodeproj and MD5, to detect and cache products for targets.
+Designed for CI by now.
 Zabel is not Bazel.

 ## Feature